Cilia Flores: National Assembly

 In 2000, Flores was elected as a deputy in the National Assembly.
 A member of the United Socialist Party of Venezuela (PSUV), Flores replaced her future husband Maduro as Speaker of the Assembly in August 2006, when he was appointed Minister of Foreign Affairs; she was the first woman to serve as president of the National Assembly (2006–2011).
 On 10 January 2007, Flores swore Chávez into office following the 2006 presidential election.

 From 2012 until the election of Maduro, she served as the Attorney General of Venezuela.

 First Lady

-Upon Maduro's tight victory in the 2013 presidential election over Henrique Capriles, Cilia Flores became Venezuela's First Lady, a position that had been vacant since 2003.
+Upon Maduro's victory in the 2013 presidential election over Henrique Capriles, Cilia Flores became Venezuela's First Lady, a position that had been vacant since 2003.
 As First Lady, Flores ran for a seat in the National Assembly in Venezuela's 2015 parliamentary elections as a candidate for the Great Patriotic Pole.
 She said she would use her seat to defend the social rights of citizens and the achievements of the Bolivarian Revolution.

 In 2017, Flores was elected into the Constituent Assembly of Venezuela.